The Secrets to Understanding Your Continuing Care Retirement Community Contract

 Check Your CCRC Contract For Special Rules

 We know of one CCRC that listed in their contract that your Primary Care Physician (PCP) must have admitting privileges at the local hospital.
 This requirement was a bit unusual but if seen once it could very well be seen again.
-Check your contract to see if you have a similar requirement.
+Check your continuing care retirement community contract to see if you have a similar requirement.

 Your CCRC Financial Disclosure Form